 - How can I use this address to improve my speaking skills?

-- What is its historical significance?
+- What is the historical significance of the speech?

 This lesson will answer those questions.
-There is a mini-quiz near the end of the lesson.

 Learning from speech